Yitzhakpro/Secret-Agency-fullstack/README.md

 LINE 4: const API_ADDRESS = 'http://localhost:4000'; // change this if you want
 ```
 API Address refers to the server's address.

+---
+# Built with:
+- Node.js for the backend (With the module **Express**).
+- React for the frontend (modules used: redux, thunk, etc...).
+- MongoDB for the database (mongoose for the backend to deal with the db).
+- fetchAPI to reach the server's endpoint.